frimppa/DockerCompose/README.md

 ## SERVER1
 Nodejs application that responds to client fetch by sending to it text "Hello world".
-This application also sends (posts) data to server2 after 7 seconds For local testing WITHOUT docker: go to folder and "npm install", then "node server.js"
+This application also sends (posts) data to server2 after 7 seconds and stays in loop doing it.
+For local testing WITHOUT docker: go to folder and "npm install", then "node server.js"

 ## SERVER2